FailAcademy/learning/wdp-vancouver/_slides/week-08/01b-intro-to-angular.md

 # Agenda

-1. Introduce the Postman app, and the JOSN API we'll be using to populate and persist data in our app.
+1. Introduce the Postman app, and the JSON API we'll be using to populate and persist data in our app.

 2. Introduce TypeScript.